-Dr. Grunau is a co-investigator at the B.C.
-Site of the Resuscitation Outcomes Consortium, a clinical trials network for the study of OHCA and trauma.
-His primary research interest is the management of OHCA patients in refractory arrest.
+Dr. Grunau’s primary research interest is the management of OHCA in refractory arrest, and has published over 40 peer-reviewed articles.
+He is an investigator and member of the Publications Committee within the Canadian Resuscitation Outcomes Consortium, and is the the chair of the Resuscitation Science Committee of the BC site.
+He has twice been awarded the American Heart Association (AHA) Young Investigator Award.
 He has developed protocols for cardiac arrest for the Providence Health Care (PHC) and Vancouver Coastal Health emergency departments.
-He sits on the PHC Cardiac Arrest Committee as well as the Canadian Association of Emergency Physicians Critical Care Committee.
-Dr. Grunau is a representative for the Heart and Stroke Foundation on the American Heart Association’s (AHA) Heartsaver CPR course development team.
+He sits on the PHC Cardiac Arrest Committee and the Canadian Association of Emergency Physicians Critical Care Committee.
+Dr. Grunau has contributed to the Heart and Stroke Foundation / AHA Heartsaver and ACLS Experienced Provider courses.

-Extracorporeal CPR (ECPR) is a research interest of Dr. Grunau, and he played the lead role in the development of the ED-based SPH OHCA ECPR Program, and in the expansion of this service to a regional program in partnership with the BC Ambulance Service.
+Extracorporeal CPR (ECPR) is a research interest of Dr. Grunau, and he played the lead role in the development of the ED-based SPH OHCA ECPR Program, and in the expansion of this service to a regional program in partnership with BC Emergency Health Services.
 He is specifically interested in how the integration of ECPR into the management of OHCA’s may improve the overall survival of eligible patients within a regional emergency medical system.
-For research in this area he was awarded an AHA Young Investigator Award in 2014.
+He has spoken to multiple audiences on the topic of ECPR program development, and is the co-chair of the Canadian ECPR Research Network.

 Dr. Grunau is also involved in the study of allergic reaction and anaphylaxis management in the ED, specifically examining the characteristics of biphasic reactions.
 He has contributed to national guidelines for anaphylaxis management.